I guess have soundbite number four ready to go in order.

 Now it's been officially confirmed by CNN.

-Meghan Kelly snuck into Trump Tower today.
+Megan Kelly snuck into Trump Tower today.

-That makes it sound like she was stalking.
+It makes it sound like she was stalking.

-Apparently Megan Kelly reached out to Trump's office to set up the meeting, and they ended up having lunch.
+Apparently, Megan Kelly reached out to Trump's office to set up the meeting, and they ended up having lunch.

 Beyond that, little is known.